abraham2512/beasttools-maven/README.md

 ### Pending work

-* Unit tests not possible in akka, need to include some integration test
+* Unit tests not possible in akka, need to integrate actors and test them together
-* DELETE endpoint to remove file
 * Fix maven build issue when building uber-jar

 ## Authors